TrellixVulnTeam/swahilipython_SCMU/Doc/reference/import.rst

 ================

-The :mod:`importlib` module provides a rich API for interacting with the import system.
-For example :func:`importlib.import_module` provides a recommended, simpler API than built-in :func:`__import__` for invoking the import machinery.
+The :mod:`importlib` module provides a rich API for interacting with the agiza system.
+For example :func:`importlib.import_module` provides a recommended, simpler API than built-in :func:`__import__` for invoking the agiza machinery.
 Refer to the :mod:`importlib` library documentation for additional detail.